 Taylor was arrested back in March after police say she left two children in her Dodge Durango for 45 minutes while she was in a Farmers Insurance office in Scottsdale.
 Taylor told authorities that she was unemployed, didn’t have child care and had been occasionally homeless.

-This morning, after the deal was reached, Taylor attended a settlement conference this morning, where she told reporters:
+This morning, after the deal was reached, Taylor attended a settlement conference where she told reporters:

 “This is a beautiful resolution to a very long, very hard journey.”